Asia shares flat, holidays help blunt U.S. tech retreat

 Nasdaq futures steadied after a sharp pullback overnight, while S&P 500 futures inched up 0.1%.

-The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).
+The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp, Alphabet Inc, Apple Inc and Amazon.com Inc. [.N]

 She later waked back the comments, but it reminded investors that rates would have to rise at some point in the future.